 Iceland's humanitarian assistance is premised on safeguarding human lives, maintaining human dignity and reducing human suffering in crisis situations.
 In line with Good Humanitarian Donorship and commitments made at the World Humanitarian Summit in Istanbul 2016, Iceland recognises and adheres to the provision of principled and coordinated humanitarian action.
+Iceland works in accordance with its strategy for humanitarian assistance.

 The need for humanitarian assistance has never been greater.
 This ever-growing need is a result of conflict and instability, climate change and economic hardship across the world.
 Millions of people are internally displaced or have had to flee their country of origin, which invariably results in great human suffering and a heightened risk of sexual and gender-based violence.